All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 Did you know?

-If you are struggling to swallow your medicine, please talk to your clinic team as they have lots of top tips!
+If you are struggling to swallow or take your medicine, please talk to your clinic team as they have lots of top tips!

 The young people of the Together 4 Life group in Leeds came up with these tips to help when taking HIV medicines: